COVID-19 Information Update

 - Not to engage in criminal activity or alcohol abuse

-- Criminal activity, drug abuse, or alcohol abuse.
-Click here for information on substance abuse.
+- Criminal activity, drug abuse, or alcohol abuse

-- After you are admitted, the housing authority discovers that the family is ineligible.
+- After you are admitted, the housing authority discovers that the tenant is ineligible

-- You make false statements or commit fraud in the application or recertification .
+- You make false statements or commit fraud in your application for housing or recertification

 - "Material" (important) noncompliance with the lease, such as:

-- One or more substantial violations lease violation or
+- One or more substantial lease violations or

 - Repeated minor lease violations that